sievericcardo/greenhouse_dt_project/how-to-run.md

 <br>

 - `config_shelf_2.ini`: same as before but for data collector in second shelf.
-It is needed because we assume there will be 2 shelves in the greenhouse, each one with its own data collector.
+It is needed because we assume there will be 2 shelves in the greenhouse, each one with its own data collector. <br>
+However, for simplicity, we deactivated in the software the second data collector.
+This means that:
+  - You **must** provide a configuration for the second data collector, but it will not be used by the software.
+    - The second data collector won't be started, won't collect data and its configuration won't be updated based on asset model changes.